makkenned/topic-tagger/README.md

 I used [https://dumps.wikimedia.org/enwiki/20151102/enwiki-20151102-pages-articles.xml.bz2](https://dumps.wikimedia.org/enwiki/20151102/enwiki-20151102-pages-articles.xml.bz2).

 This file contains the dump of all the pages along with their contents.
 It is 11.6 GB compressed and 52GB uncompressed.
+It took around 2 hours to download the big file.

 ##Configuration of the VSs